Announcing Rspack 0.5

 Apply rspack.HotModuleReplacementPlugin

-If you are using @rspack/cli, or rsbuild, or other upper-level framework of Rspack to develop applications, you don't need to worry about this.
-This should be well handled by the upper-level framework or cli.
+If you are using @rspack/cli, or rsbuild, or other higher-level framework of Rspack to develop applications, you don't need to worry about this.
+This should be well handled by the higher-level framework or cli.
 But if you are using @rspack/core with a custom dev server (not @rspack/dev-server or webpack-dev-server), or developing a custom dev server, you need to notice this.

 Before enabling HMR in Rspack is setting devServer.hot to true, but now you need to apply HotModuleReplacementPlugin by yourself in your custom dev server.